Psychology is the bedrock of any business.

 It signals how you should design, present, modify; and improve your business along the way.

 Understanding consumer psychology is crucial to maximizing sales.
-This understanding helps you influence your prospects, thereby lands you more sales and ca$h.
+This understanding helps you influence your prospects, thereby lands you more sales and sweet sweet ca$h.
+Makes sense?

 The answer?
 It depends.
 It really does.

-If your business involves no fake promises and lies; and provides immense value to your audience, then influencing people to buy more from you (thereby, getting more value) is nothing to feel bad about.
+If your business involves no fake promises and lies; and provides immense value to your audience, then influencing people to buy more from you (thereby, getting more value) is not a bad thing.

 That said, if your business is immoral from the ground up, then such influences will feed your unethical business, thereby, it IS unethical.